k-cybulski/survivingdke/index.md

 This cannot be stressed enough.
 Sleeping is essential for forming memories and thus learning.
 It can easily determine your mood and thus affect your next day's productivity.
 Manage your time to make sure you get enough sleep.
 More about it: http://super-memory.com/articles/sleep.htm

 From [Andrej Karpathy's blog](https://cs.stanford.edu/people/karpathy/advice.html): "It has happened to me several times that I was stuck on some problem for an hour in the night, but was able to solve it in 5 minutes in the morning.
 I feel like the brain "commits" a lot of shaky short-term memories to stable long-term memories during the night.
-I try to start studying for any big tests well in advance (several days), even if for short periods of time, to maximize the number of nights that my brain gets for the material."
+I try to start studying for any big tests well in advance (several days), even if for short periods, to maximize the number of nights that my brain gets for the material."

 One of the most important things to keep in mind: **going to bed drunk is detrimental to your sleep quality and consolidating memories**.
 So, if you have a test in a week or so, DO NOT drink hours before bed.
 A study going more in-depth: https://www.theatlantic.com/health/archive/2017/12/even-small-amounts-of-alcohol-impair-memory/548474/.